 Religion, Philosophy and Ethics Diversity is celebrated throughout the whole RPE/RS schemes of work from year 7-11 by nature of the subject.
 We study diversity of beliefs and experiences within each religion (Buddhism, Sikhism, Christianity, and Islam), exploring historical, global, and local experiences of individuals and communities.
 We also use the diverse religious viewpoints that students learn about to explore different real-world issues.
 For example, students study a unit which explores what could make our community a better place in which they explore the work of key figures in black civil rights movements such as Martin Luther King and Archbishop Desmond Tutu, or the peaceful community spirit that was seen in Bedford during the Black Lives Matter protests.
 Students also get opportunities to explore spiritual music from a variety of backgrounds, including music that originated from escaped slaves.
 In both KS3 and KS4 students look at how religious viewpoints impact people who have protected characteristics.
 For example, the GCSE lessons on abortion explore the debate around abortion laws and disabilities like Down's Syndrome.
 We also explore religious viewpoints on LGBTQ+ issues, including an entire unit on Religion and Families which explores same sex marriages and parenthood.
 These are just a few examples of how diversity is embedded throughout the whole of our curriculum.
-Science Display board in the corridor featuring influential black scientists.
-The science curriculum covers many aspects of diversity such as: Kizznekia Corbett, a leading scientist who helped produce the Moderna vaccine, the genetics topic, live virtual talks from scientists etc. International day of Women and girls in science covered in lessons in February Travel & Tourism Positive and negative social impacts of tourism on local communities.
-Other Black History Month assemblies and events Black History Month is a focus during the Daily Bulletin World Day for Cultural Diversity (celebrated in June) - lessons focus on how diverse the world is.
+Science Display board in the corridor featuring influential scientists from diverse backgrounds.
+The science curriculum covers many aspects of diversity such as: Kizznekia Corbett, a leading scientist whohelped produce the Moderna vaccine, the genetics topic, live virtual talks from scientists etc. International day of Women and girls in science covered in lessons in February Different scientists from a diverse background shared with classes, including aspects of their work Spanish In Year 9, when students start to study Spanish, they learn that it is the official language of twenty different countries and begin to look at some of the celebrations and traditions that make each country unique.
+One such celebration is The Day of the Dead, where students learn about the importance of remembrance in Mexico and the tradition of building an altar for departed family members.
+At GCSE, students further explore celebrations and traditions in Spanish-speaking countries while also gaining more exposure to different accents by means of listening exercises, videos and films which feature native speakers from different Hispanic countries.
+Travel & Positive and negative social impacts of tourism on local communities.
+Tourism Other Black History Month assemblies and events Black History Month is a focus during the Daily Bulletin World Day for Cultural Diversity (celebrated in June) - lessons focus on how diverse the world is.
 Students encouraged to attend school in their cultural dress and share meaning with the school community.